A faster algorithm for the limited-capacity many-to-many point matching in one dimension

 \end{itemize}

-\item [Case 2.2.2]$s-i+1=0$.
-This subcase implies that all the points in $A_w$ have been matched to the points $b_1,b_2,\dots,b_{i-1}$ pairwise; recall that the first $i-1$ points $b_1,\dots,b_{i-1}$ have been matched pairwise.
-So, there does not exist any point in $A_{w}$ matched to only a single smaller point.
-Thus, we simply match $b_i$ to the closest point, i.e. $a_s$:
+\item [Subcase 2.2.2]$s-i+1=0$.
+This subcase implies that all the points in $A_w$ have been matched to the points $b_1,b_2,\dots,b_{i-1}$ pairwise.
+So, there does not exist any point $a_k$ in $A_{w}$ with $deg(a_k)=1$ that has been matched to only a single smaller point.
+Thus, by Claim \ref{claimnew}, we simply match $b_i$ to the closest point in $A_w$, i.e., $a_s$.
+Therefore,